Read time 5 minutes

 2. Choosing your cloud environment

-There exist three primary categories of cloud platforms: private, public, and hybrid.
-The selection should align with your specific requirements.
-Additionally, you’ll need to make a critical decision between a single-cloud environment and a multi-cloud environment.
+There are three types of cloud platforms – private, public, and hybrid.
+You can choose the one that fits your requirements.
+Also, you will have to make a choice between a single cloud environment and the multi-cloud environment.

 3. Creating baselines